corbado/flutter-passkeys/packages/passkeys/passkeys/example/README.md

   --dart-define=RUN_CEREMONIES=true
 ```

-This is exactly what the `.github/workflows/integration-test.yml` CI job does on an Android
+The `.github/workflows/integration-test.yml` CI job runs the deterministic tests on an Android
-emulator.
-That job is currently non-gating, because a full ceremony also needs a configured
+emulator on every push and pull request.
+The ceremonies are **not** run there, because a bare
-credential provider (a signed-in account) on the device.
+emulator has no credential provider (a signed-in account) and the passkey prompt would hang.
+Run
+them by triggering that workflow manually (`workflow_dispatch`) with the **Run the passkey
+ceremonies** option enabled, on a device that has a credential provider configured.
+The job is
+non-gating and bounded by a timeout.

 ### 6. Clean Up (Optional)